For all the self-taught geeks out there, here is our content library with most of the learning materials we have produced throughout the years.

 The most efficient way to learn: Join a cohort with classmates just like you, live streams, impromptu coding sessions, live tutorials with real experts, and stay motivated.

-The following lessons explain different concepts of programming and have been published by members of 4Geeks
+The following lessons explain different concepts of programming and have been published by our members

 The Pre-work was about Python, Numpy, Pandas and Matplotlib but we understand that was a lot, let's go over some of the concepts with the rest of your cohort and mentors.